Crime and Disorder Act 1998: Local authority responsibilities

 Each Local Authority in England and Wales was given the responsibility to formulate and implement a strategy to reduce crime and disorder in their area.
 The act also requires the local authority to work with every police authority, probation authority, Strategic health authority, social landlords, the voluntary sector, and local residents and businesses.
 Known as Crime and Disorder Reduction Partnerships (CDRPs) in England, and Community Safety Partnerships (CSPs) in Wales, the Home Office may require any Partnership to supply details of their community safety arrangements.

 Other provisions

 Section 34 of the act abolished the rebuttable presumption that a child (defined as a person under fourteen but over the age of ten) is incapable of committing an offence (doli incapax).

 Section 36 of the act abolished the death penalty for all offences of treason and for the offence of piracy with violence (under the Piracy Act 1837), replacing it with a maximum sentence of life imprisonment (with effect from 30 September 1998).
 These were the last offences carrying the death penalty, which had not been carried out for any offence since its abolition for murder in 1965.
 The United Kingdom is now prohibited by treaty (Protocol 6 and Protocol 13 to the European Convention on Human Rights) from reintroducing it for any offence.

+The act established the Youth Justice Board.

+Repealed enactments

+Section 120(2) of the act repealed 28 enactments, listed in schedule 10 to the act.